Autoimmune Encephalitis

 Definite Autoimmune Encephalitis

-- Requires identification of a specific neural antibody (cell-surface or intracellular) in serum and/or CSF
+- Most commonly defined by identification of a specific neural antibody (cell-surface or intracellular) in serum and/or CSF

 - OR: meets criteria for a specific antibody-defined syndrome (e.g., definite anti-NMDA-R encephalitis)